TechSDas/demo_spring_app_on_btp/README.md

 This is a plain and simple spring boot app which would get deployed on btp
 ## Steps to Run
 > Clone the Repo
-> Run nvn clean install on root
+> Run 'mvn clean install' on root
 > Run the jar file ( java -jar filename )